Bergm: Bayesian Exponential Random Graphs in R: Bayesian model selection

 The offline run consists of running the \code{bergm} function for each of the models proposed.
 Therefore we set some arguments \code{main.iters}, \code{burn.ins}, \code{gammas} which are vectors containing values for \code{bergm} arguments: \code{main.iters}, \code{burn.in}, \code{gamma} for each competing model.

 The argument \code{iters} refers to the number of iterations used for the online run.
 The number of MCMC steps used for network simulation is specified as usual by the argument \code{aux.iters} and this will be used in both the offline and the online step.
-The command below should take around 10 minutes depending on the CPU speed of the computer.

-The \code{bergmS.output} function produces the MCMC diagnostics for each competing model explored by the MCMC algorithm.
-Figure~\ref{fig:Mselect} and \ref{fig:Pselect} display the plots regarding the posterior model and parameter density estimate for the best model, respectively.
+The command below should take around 10 minutes depending on the CPU speed of the computer. \begin{CodeChunk} \begin{CodeInput} R> mod.sel <- bergmS(formulae, + iters=25000, + aux.iters=10000, + main.iters=rep(700,3), + burn.ins=rep(100,3), + gammas=c(1,1,0.8)) \end{CodeInput} \end{CodeChunk} The \code{bergmS.output} function produces the MCMC diagnostics for each competing model explored by the MCMC algorithm.
+Figure~\ref{fig:Mselect} and \ref{fig:Pselect} display the plots regarding the posterior model and parameter density estimate for the best model, respectively. \begin{CodeChunk} \begin{CodeInput} R> best.mod <- bergmS.output(mod.sel,lag.max=100) \end{CodeInput} \begin{CodeOutput} BEST MODEL ---------- Model 1: y ~ edges + gwesp(0.2, fixed = TRUE)